Age of Reptiles (comics): Tribal Warfare

 Chapter Three sees a group of Deinonychus attack an Ankylosaur; however, the herbivore drives them off by bashing one of their number with its tail club.
 The Tyrannosaurs, seeing that there is only one intact egg left, become determined not to fall victim to egg thieves again.
 The three Deinonychus, meanwhile, stumble upon a nest full of turtle eggs high in the cliffs above a sea and feast upon them.
-As they try to leave, they are ambushed by the Tyrannosaurs; one of the Deinonychus is knocked over the cliff into the sea, where it is devoured by a large ichthyosaur.
+As they try to leave, they are ambushed by the Tyrannosaurs; one of the Deinonychus is knocked over the cliff into the sea, where it is devoured by a large Miksosaurus.
 The other two are likewise knocked over the cliff as well, but onto dry land; one of them is killed in the fall, but the other one survives.

 The Tyrannosaurs begin to teach the juvenile how to hunt, stalking a kentrosaurus, but Deinonychus lures the juvenile away from the safety of its parent and into an ambush, where it is attacked by a large pack of Deinonychus.
-The adult tyrannosaur, realizing the danger too late, tries to track the juvenile down, only to find it dead, the leg of a dead Deinonychus still clamped firmly in its jaws.
+The adult tyrannosaurus, realizing the danger too late, tries to track the juvenile down, only to find it dead, the leg of a dead Deinonychus still clamped firmly in its jaws.

-Chapter Four sees a pack of Deinonychus stalking an old and dying sauropod; when it collapses, and dies, they move into to try and begin feasting, only to be confronted by a large group of other predators, including a Carnotaurus and an Oviraptor.
+Chapter Four sees a pack of Deinonychus stalking an old and dying sauropod; when it collapses, and dies, they move in to try and begin feasting, only to be confronted by a large group of other predators, including a Carnotaurus and an Oviraptor.
 The Deinonychus pack is split, as one of the raptors wants to fight the other group while the other insists on retreat.
 This leads to a battle for leadership.
 The surviving raptors return to their lair in the middle of a rainstorm, only to find the Tyrannosaurs waiting; the larger predators attack, and a massive battle ensues.
 The fighting causes the cliffside the raptor's lair is perched on to collapse, sending all of the animals plunging into the gorge.
-A single Tyrannosaur manages to survive the fall and returns to its own lair, only to find that the early mammal the juvenile Tyrannosaur had tried to hunt earlier had eaten the last remaining egg....with the story ending there.
+A single Tyrannosaurus manages to survive the fall and returns to its own lair, only to find that the early mammal the juvenile Tyrannosaur had tried to hunt earlier had eaten the last remaining egg.